chapel-lang/chapel/doc/release/technotes/README.chpldoc.rst

 .. _docutils: http://docutils.sourceforge.net/
 .. _Sphinx: http://sphinx-doc.org/

 Future Directions
 -----------------

-Here are some directions we intend to take this feature in future versions.
 If there are other features you would like, please let us know.
+These are currently on our backlog:

 * Add visibility control (public/private) to Chapel and have chapeldoc only represent public elements by default (with options for including private